 - use of emerging content technologies like augmented reality to enhance learning engagement and offer profound immersive learning experiences

 - touch devices with applications using digital inks will provide the needed human touch through a digital medium that promotes live collaboration between teachers to students and peer-to-peer problem solving

-The future of remote learning in higher education looks bright
+The future of online learning in higher education looks bright

 We have an opportunity in front of us that has the potential of including millions of young people.
 It is possible to create impactful remote or hybrid learning opportunities for millions of young people worldwide.

 Innovation is driving new and creative ideas for higher education.
 There are many ways we can use innovation to create impactful student outcomes, such as using more recent technologies like MOOCs or mixed reality classrooms within the context of mainstream education delivery.